Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 • Yeast – Active dry yeast or dry instant yeast will work.
 If using instant yeast, there is no need to bloom it in the water.
 Just mix it in with the flour.

-• Brown Sugar – I like to use brown sugar for the pretzels because it imparts a richer flavor into the pretzels.
+• Brown Sugar – I like to use brown sugar for the pretzels because it imparts a richer flavor to the pretzels.

-• Water – Water for the baking soda wash and to activate the yeast.
+• Water – We use the water for the baking soda wash and to activate the yeast.

-• Baking Soda – The baking soda is used to wash the pretzels before baking – to give them the color and chewy exterior.
+• Baking Soda – The baking soda is used to wash the pretzels before baking – to give them color and a chewy exterior.

 • Pretzel Salt – If you use salt, I highly recommend pretzel salt because of the larger pieces.
 The little bag will last forever!